Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Introduction

-In this paper, we analyze annual suicide mortality data from Spanish provinces, disaggregated by sex and age group.
-This detailed stratification allows us to explore temporal trends and spatial distribution patterns across different population groups.
+In this paper, we analyze annual suicide mortality in Spain from 2010 to 2022, using data disaggregated by sex and age group at the provincial level.
+This detailed stratification allows us to examine temporal trends and spatial distribution patterns across different population groups.
+Previous studies have reported a marked increase in suicide mortality among Spanish women between 2010 and 2016, while rates among men have remained relatively stable \citep{cayuela2020suicide}.
+The study period also includes the COVID-19 pandemic, which exacerbated several known risk factors for suicide and may have influenced changes in suicide mortality by gender, age group, and geographic region \citep{lantos2024impact}.
+Accordingly, this study provides an opportunity to evaluate the potential impact of this crisis on suicide mortality in Spain.
+Furthermore, several studies have highlighted pronounced geographical heterogeneity in suicide mortality across the country, with higher rates typically observed in regions with lower socioeconomic development \citep{santurtun2018does}.

 To this end, we apply Poisson mixed models separately for each sex, incorporating structured random effects that borrow information from neighboring units to obtain reliable mortality rate estimates by effectively capturing spatial, temporal, and age-group dependencies \citep{goicoa2016age,goicoa2019flexible}.
 Additionally, we include the percentage of the population living in rural areas, the unemployment rate, and the at-risk-of-poverty rate as explanatory variables to assess their influence on suicide mortality rates and to gain deeper insight into the factors driving geographic and temporal disparities.
 These variables are modelled using an ecological regression framework to assess area-level associations while accounting for potential spatial confounding \citep{urdangarin2024simplified}.
 In summary, our research focuses on two main objectives: (i) analyzing sex-specific temporal and spatial patterns in age-stratified suicide mortality rates in Spanish provinces, and (ii) examining the influence of socioeconomic and contextual factors on suicide rates while accounting for potential confounding issues.

 The rest of the paper is organized as follows. \autoref{sec:Data} provides a detailed description of the data. \autoref{sec:Methods} outlines the methodological framework employed for the data analysis and \autoref{sec:Results} presents the results.
 Finally, \autoref{sec:Discussion} ends with some conclusions.